jeffzh4ng/ruso/README.md

-# rust-os
+# playful

-An operating system written in Rust ⚙
+A toy x86-64 kernel written in Rust ⚙